-The digestive system, also called the GI (Gastrointestinal) tract, is composed of the stomach, larger and small intestines and the esophagus.
-It is through this system that food is digested, and nutrients are absorbed and transported to each of the body’s cells.
+The digestive system, also called the GI (gastrointestinal) tract, is composed of the stomach, large and small intestines, and the esophagus.
+It is through this system that your body digests food, absorbs nutrients, and transports them to each of the body’s cells.

 However, certain conditions can cause turmoil in the proper working of this system, causing painful and uncomfortable digestive problems.

 Most symptoms of digestive issues are easily resolved with proper care.
-However, more severe issues need proper medical intervention to prevent from the situation getting worse.
+However, more severe issues need prompt medical intervention to prevent the situation from getting worse.

-Here are a few commonly experienced digestive problems and their prevention.
+Here are a few commonly experienced digestive problems and how to prevent them.

-Heartburns are characterized by a burning feeling in chest right after eating.
-While heartburns can be effectively managed with the help of over-the-counter antacids, consult a doctor if heartburns are accompanied with weight loss, vomiting or problems in swallowing.
+Heartburn is characterized by a burning feeling in chest, typically shortly after eating.
+While heartburn can be effectively managed with the help of over-the-counter antacids, consult a doctor if heartburn is accompanied by weight loss, vomiting, or problems swallowing.

-You can counter heartburns with various lifestyle changes prescribed by your doctor.
-Some of these changes include:
+You can counter heartburn by following lifestyle changes prescribed by your doctor.
+Some of these changes may include:

 - Having dinner at least 3 hours before going to bed